mysterioustrousers/MTPencil/README.md

 ========

 A library for animated line drawing (like an invisible pencil).
 Allows you to declare a series of drawing steps, set the speed (points per second) and then tell it to start drawing.
+I'm just getting started on this library so it's very basic right now.
+More awesomeness to come.

 ### Installation